scooter-dangle/iterable/README.markdown

 Targets
 -------

-Originally built for 1.9.3, the specs currently pass for 1.8.7 and for JRuby and Rubinius in both their respective 1.8 and 1.9 modes.
+Originally built for 1.9.3, the specs currently pass for 1.8.7 and 2.0.0 and for JRuby and Rubinius in both their respective 1.8 and 1.9 modes.
 That's far less painful for me to say than it was to achieve.

 Motivation
 ----------